shubhamgodase2002/shubhamgodase2002/README.md

 ### 🔴 SIR Model with Population Growth
 - Simulated **SIR model with a constant birth rate** using the **RK4 method**
-- Enhanced traditional **epidemiological models** with population dynamics
+- Enhanced traditional **epidemiological models** with population dynamics.

 ---